-Likewise, think about the pickiness of your family members.
-If you have several people in your party that will only eat burgers and chicken nuggets, then the dining plans may not be worth the money for you.
-On the other hand, if your family is full of foodies, you will love having the dining plan.
+Likewise, think about how picky your family is.
+If you have people in your party that will only eat burgers and chicken nuggets, then the dining plan may not be worth the money.
+On the other hand, if you have a family of foodies, you will probably love having the dining plan.

 The Vacation Factor